cncf/k8s-conformance/v1.23/IXcloud-kubernetes-service/README.md

 ## Setup IKS Cluster
 To run the Kubernetes conformity test, you create the IKS Cluster by referring to this [link](https://manual.kinx.net/ixcloud/ixcloud/kubernetes/CreateCluster).
-# conformance test for IKS

-## Setup IKS Cluster
-To run the Kubernetes conformity test, you create the IKS Cluster by referring to this [link](https://manual.kinx.net/ixcloud/ixcloud/kubernetes/CreateCluster).
 ### Step 1.
 Access the IXcloud console and click the 'Create Cluster' button
 ### Step 2.
 Enter cluster information
 ① Cluster Name : Enter a name for the cluster.